Welcome to the Australian Liberty Calendar, a project of the Australian Taxpayers’ Alliance!

 Join over 300 of the best and brightest libertarian thinkers, academics, and activists for a week of intellectual stimulation, education, debate and FUN!

-This year, we are proud to announce a new format which will go beyond simply speakers and panels, and include interactive activities, competions, debates and an ‘un-conference’ session so that everyone can get the most out of this expirience!
+This year, we are proud to announce a new format which will go beyond simply speakers and panels, and include interactive activities, competitions, debates and an ‘unconference’ session so that everyone can get the most out of this experience!

 I am delighted to announce that tickets for the 5th Australian Libertarian Society Friedman Conference are finally on sale!

 And if you thought the last few conferences were good, you ain’t seen nothing yet!

 Out speaker lineup is better than ever, and we can now announce that we will be joined by the one, the only: NICK GILLESPE FROM REASON MAGAZINE!